malinlarsson/courses/Metagenomics/1711/tutorial.md

 screen
 ```

-You can leave the 'screen' without closing it by doing `ctrl-A ctrl-D` (careful doing `ctrl-D` closes the 'screen' completly).
+You can leave the 'screen' without closing it by doing `ctrl-A ctrl-D` (careful doing `ctrl-D` closes the 'screen' completely).
 With this you are back to the normal terminal.
 To reconnect to your screen, you first need to find out the name of the screen, `screen -list` will give you a list of screens available on this computer (yes, you can have many screens), and to reconnect simply run `screen -r NAME_OF_SCREEN` or if there is only one detached screen `screen -r`.

 Now that we are comfortably in our screen and nothing can happen to anything running lets start.